LOS ANGELES – Mike Conley celebrated his 37th birthday on Oct. 11, and on Tuesday he started his 18th NBA season.

 For as old as that makes him in NBA years, the Wolves point guard still doesn’t feel the effects on his body.

-“It’s weird, because I’m like sitting back should I listen to what people are saying?
+“It’s weird, because I’m like sitting back, should I listen to what people are saying?
 Should I get older this year?
 Should I get worse this year?”
 Conley said at shootaround in Los Angeles before the Timberwolves played the Lakers.
 “I don’t feel like I am.
 I still feel the same.
 Still do the same things, still move the same.
 I just got to keep riding the wave and going until these wheels fall off.”

-This season, the Wolves may be taking some extra precautions to make sure those wheels stay attached.
+This season, the Wolves might be taking some extra precautions to make sure those wheels stay attached.
 Conley would typically play around 30 minutes per game last season, but expect the team to try and keep that number in the mid 20s, coach Chris Finch said at practice Sunday.

 “We feel like we could keep his minutes in the mid 20s,” Finch said.
-“So kind of save some some miles there.”
+“So kind of save some miles there.”

 When it comes to playing back-to-backs, the team typically took its cue from Conley last season and most of the time he was good to play.